Passionfruit

 Harvest and use

 Scoop out the pulp and seeds together - the gelatinous pulp surrounding the edible seeds is the product.
-Strain through a sieve to separate juice from seeds (seeds are edible but the texture in drinks and sauces is easier without them).
+Strain through a sieve to separate juice from seeds (seeds are edible but the texture in drinks and sauces is better without them).
+A single fruit yields 1-2 tablespoons of strained juice.
+That sounds small, but the flavor is concentrated.
+One tablespoon in a drink, a sauce, or a dressing is enough to define the whole thing.

 Core preparations:

-Related reading: Hardy Kiwi - fellow productive tropical-flavored vine; Loquat - subtropical fruit with similar limited commercial availability
+Related reading: Hardy Kiwi - fellow productive tropical-flavored vine; Loquat - subtropical fruit with similar limited commercial availability; Food Forest Basics - establishing productive perennial systems

 Growing Passionfruit?
 Track your harvest value and break-even date in the Garden ROI app.